Proof of George Andrews's and David Robbins's q-TSPP Conjecture: 4 .5em The Nostos

 To this end, let~$c'_{n,i,j}$ be the summand of the sum on the left-hand side.
 A recursive description for $c'_{n,i,j}$ can be computed directly from the defining equations of $c_{n,j}$ and the fact that the rest of the summand is a $q$-hypergeometric factor.
 In the corresponding operator ideal~$I'$ we were able to find two different recurrence equations for $c'_{n,i,j}$ which are of the special form

-where the $p_{4,3},\dots,p_{0,0}$ are rational functions in $\set{Q}(q,q^i,q^n)$ and $t_{n,i,j}$ is a $\set{Q}(q,q^i,q^j,q^n)$-linear combination of certain shifts of $c'_{n,i,j}$ (which are determined by the Gr\"obner basis of~$I'$ as described in~\cite{C}).
+respectively, where the $p_{\mu,\nu}$ and $r_{\mu,\nu}$ are certain rational functions in $\set{Q}(q,q^i,q^n)$ and $u_{n,i,j}$ and $v_{n,i,j}$ are $\set{Q}(q,q^i,q^j,q^n)$-linear combinations of certain shifts of $c'_{n,i,j}$ which are determined by the Gr\"obner basis of~$I'$ as described in~\cite{C}.
 Next observe that $c'_{n,i,j}=0$ for $j\leq 0$ (because of the $q$-binomial coefficient) and also for $j>n$ (because $c_{n,j}=0$ for $j>n$).
 When summing the two recurrence equations for $j$ from $-\infty$ to $+\infty$, the right-hand side telescopes to~$0$ and the left-hand side turns into a recurrence for the sum in~\eqref{Soichi1}.
 This method is known as creative telescoping.
 Finally we obtain two annihilating operators~$P_1$ and $P_2$ for the left-hand side of~\eqref{Soichi1}.

 For the right-hand side of \eqref{Soichi1}, we can again construct an ideal of recurrences from the defining equations of~$c_{n,j}$.
 It turns out that this ideal contains $P_1$ and~$P_2$, so that both sides of \eqref{Soichi1} are annihilated by these two operators.
-Additionally, $P_1$ and $P_2$ have been constructed such that they require only finitely many initial values to produce a uniquely determined bivariate sequence.
-Therefore it suffices to check that the two sides of \eqref{Soichi1} agree at some finitely many points $(n,j)$.
+Additionally, $P_1$ and $P_2$ have been constructed such that they require only finitely many initial values to produce a uniquely determined bivariate sequence (and this finite number of needed values is known explicitly).
+The proof was completed by checking that the two sides of \eqref{Soichi1} agree at these finitely many points~$(n,j)$.

-\subsection{The certificate for \eqref{eq:Okada}}
+\subsection{The certificate for { \eqref{eq:Okada}}}

 To certify the final identity, we rewrite \eqref{eq:Okada} equivalently into